oli-lang/oli-js/README.md

 ## Features

 - Powerful parser based on parsing grammar expressions
-- Smart compiler with good type inference and checking
+- Smart compiler with smart type inference
 - Detailed parsing errors
 - Runs on node.js and the browser
 - High and intermediate level featured API